-New rules for the allocation of the scarce resource ‘grid connection capacity’
+New rules for allocation of the scarce resource “grid connection capacity”

-In February 2026, the German transmission system operators (TSOs) published their concept for the maturity-based procedure (in German Reifegradverfahren) for grid connections to the transmission network.
-In doing so, the TSOs have addressed the problem of increased grid connection requests that significantly exceed the planning assumptions of the current scenario framework of the grid development plan.
-On 1 April 2026, the maturity-based procedure for grid connection applications from energy storage facilities and large-scale consumers was introduced by the TSOs, thereby replacing the first come, first served principle.
-Distribution system operators are now also considering applying the concept of a maturity-based procedure for grid connection requests in their distribution networks.
-The maturity-based procedure is intended to meet both the requirements of the energy transition and the obligations under Section 17 of the Energy Industry Act (EnWG).
-Furthermore, the latest draft legislation on the grid connection package provides for far-reaching amendments to Sections 17 seqq. of the EnWG.
+In February 2026, the German transmission system operators (TSOs) published their policy for the maturity-based procedure (in German Reifegradverfahren) for grid connections to the transmission network.
+In doing so, the TSOs have addressed the problem of increased grid connection requests that significantly exceed planning assumptions in the current scenario framework of the grid development plan.
+On 1 April 2026, the maturity-based procedure for grid connection applications from energy storage facilities and large-scale consumers was introduced by the TSOs, thereby replacing the first come, first served principle (Netztransparenz > About us > Latest news > Details).
+Distribution system operators are now also considering applying the policy of a maturity-based procedure for grid connection requests in their distribution networks.
+The maturity-based procedure is intended to meet both the requirements of the energy transition and the obligations under section 17 of the German Energy Industry Act (Gesetz über die Elektrizitäts- und Gasversorgung).
+Apart from this, the latest draft legislation on the grid connection package provides for far-reaching amendments to section 17 and following of the Energy Industry Act.

-In addition to the accelerated expansion of renewable energies as well as the construction of electrolysers and data centres, which will significantly increase electricity demand in the future, the growing integration of energy storage systems is leading to a marked rise in grid connection requests to grid operators.
-For TSOs, the total capacity requested in grid connection requests has even significantly exceeded the planning assumptions of the current scenario framework of the 2037/2045 grid development plan.
-Furthermore, in view of the widely applied first-come, first-served principle, project developers have submitted grid connection requests at very early stages of development – often even before there were any concrete prospects of implementation – which is one of the reasons why secondary markets for grid connection reservations have emerged, on which plots of land with requested or secured grid connection capacity are traded or strategically held back by connection applicants.
+In addition to accelerated expansion of renewable energies as well as construction of electrolysers and data centres, which will significantly increase the demand for electricity in the future, the growing integration of energy storage systems is leading to a marked rise in grid connection requests to grid operators.
+For TSOs, the total capacity requested in such requests has even significantly exceeded the planning assumptions of the current scenario framework of the 2037/2045 grid development plan.
+Besides this, the widely applied first-come, first-served principle has led project developers to submit grid connection requests at very early stages of development – often even before there were any concrete prospects of implementation.
+This is one of the reasons why secondary markets for grid connection reservations have emerged on which plots of land with requested or secured grid connection capacity are traded or strategically held back by connection applicants.

 Background

-To date, neither the Federal Ministry for Economic Affairs and Energy nor the legislature has provided detailed guidelines on how grid operators are to ensure fair, non-discriminatory and transparent grid access, in accordance with Section 17 EnWG, despite the sharp rise in grid connection requests and the simultaneous scarcity of grid connection capacity.
-However, a draft bill on the grid connection package is now available, containing far-reaching amendments to Sections 17 seqq.
-EnWG.
+To date, neither the Federal Ministry for Economic Affairs and Energy nor the legislature has provided detailed guidelines on how grid operators are to ensure fair, non-discriminatory and transparent grid access in accordance with section 17 of the Energy Industry Act despite the sharp rise in grid connection requests and the simultaneous scarcity of grid connection capacity.
+However, a draft bill on the grid connection package is now available, containing far-reaching amendments to section 17 and following of the Act.

 Structure of the maturity-based procedure

-Grid connection applications are only exempt from this maturity-based procedure if they concern an adjustment to the already agreed grid connection capacity, if the previous grid usage behaviour does not fundamentally change, no construction measures are required by the TSO, and if an individual technical assessment shows that there are no grid-related bottlenecks.
-As far as is known, the TSOs take the view that ongoing grid connection requests must be resubmitted in accordance with the rules of the maturity-based procedure by 30 June 2026 in order to be considered for the allocation of available grid connection capacity in the current first cycle.
+Grid connection applications are only exempt from this procedure if they concern an adjustment to already agreed grid connection capacity, the previous grid usage behaviour does not fundamentally change, no construction measures are required by the TSO and an individual technical assessment shows that there are no grid-related bottlenecks.
+As far as is known, the TSOs take the view that ongoing grid connection requests must be resubmitted in accordance with the rules of the maturity-based procedure by 30 June 2026 in order to be considered for allocation of available grid connection capacity in the current first cycle.

 The maturity-based procedure is divided into three phases:

-Cluster study with maturity-based prioritisation (five months), during which the admissibility of grid connection applications is assessed, maturity is evaluated and prioritisation carried out, capacity is allocated and grid calculations are performed;
+- Cluster study with maturity-based prioritisation (five months), during which the admissibility of grid connection applications is assessed, maturity is evaluated, prioritisation carried is out, capacity is allocated and grid calculations are performed;

-Accepting the offer concludes the maturity-based procedure and is followed by the pre-project phase, comprising preliminary design and negotiations on a connection construction contract and/or a grid connection contract.
-Should a grid connection applicant fail to agree on a negotiation schedule with the TSO within three months, the TSO shall submit a binding negotiation schedule, which the grid connection applicant may accept within 14 days.
-Should acceptance not be provided within the specified time limit, the grid connection reservation shall lose its validity.
-With regard to the construction cost subsidy, the TSOs’ maturity-based procedure provides that this is payable in three instalments – upon signing the grid connection agreement and/or the connection construction agreement, 18 months after the first instalment, or upon commencement of construction, and upon commissioning of the grid connection –; moreover, the realisation deposit paid previously is offset against the construction cost subsidy.
+Accepting the offer concludes the maturity-based procedure and is followed by the pre-project phase, comprising preliminary design and negotiations on a connection construction contract and/or grid connection contract.
+Should a grid connection applicant fail to agree on a negotiation schedule with the TSO within three months, the TSO has to submit a binding negotiation schedule which the grid connection applicant may accept within 14 days.
+Should acceptance not be provided within the specified time limit, the reserved grid connection will lose its validity.
+With regard to contributions towards construction costs, the TSOs’ maturity-based procedure provides that this is payable in three instalments – upon signing the grid connection agreement and/or the connection construction agreement, 18 months after the first instalment, or upon commencement of construction and upon commissioning of the grid connection.
+Incidentally, the realisation deposit paid previously is offset against the contribution towards construction costs.

-For the maturity assessment and prioritisation of grid connection requests, the TSOs have established four criteria and a total of nine sub-criteria.
-If there are too many admissible requests for the available grid connection capacity, the requests are prioritised on the basis of the following maturity criteria:
+The TSOs have established four criteria and a total of nine sub-criteria for the maturity assessment and prioritisation of grid connection requests.
+If there are too many admissible requests for the available grid connection capacity, the requests will be prioritised on the basis of the following maturity criteria:

 - Site acquisition and approval status